 Other Essentials for Your Torres del Paine Packing List

-- Collapsible water bottle or Water Bladder– you’ll need to drink plenty on the hike, but there are lots of glacial streams for you to fill up from.
+- Collapsible water bottle or water bladder – you’ll need to drink plenty on the hike, but there are lots of glacial streams for you to fill up from.
+Head

 - Mess kit (can be rented from Erratic Rock)